 2.Call your insurance agent

 Your travel insurance agent will be able to advise you on where to go, what to do, and how to proceed to get a new passport or temporary travel documents .
 They will guide you to the embassy, and send over documents and details to assist you.
-This Most insurance companies have international 24/7 hotlines for emergencies.
+This most insurance companies have international 24/7 hotlines for emergencies.

 Your insurance will cover all expenses incurred to obtain replacement travel documents up to RM 7500.This includes transportation from where you are to the nearest Malaysian embassy, reasonable accommodation costs, as well as communication costs like having to make international phone calls or pay for internet data.
 Just make sure to keep all receipts, as that will be crucial in claiming from your insurance provider the costs incurred by you as result of lost passport .

 3.Go to the Malaysian embassy

 The embassy is usually in the capital of the country.
 If the country you’re in doesn’t have an Embassy, High Commission or Consulate, it is possible to seek help from a neighbouring country's embassy like Thailand or Singapore for your lost passport replacement process.

 The embassy will issue an emergency certificate that acts as a temporary passport.
 This document is a one way, one use pass that is valid for 12 months.
 To apply for the emergency certificate, you will need to bring the following:

 - An alternate form of identification like your identity card or driver’s licence

 Application for an emergency certificate may take 3 to 5 days working days to process.
 However, in case of emergency or urgent matters, there is usually an expediency fee you can pay to speed up the process.

 4.Return home and apply for a new passport